 Contrast sensitivity is a measurement of your ability to discern subtle differences between two objects.
 It’s a critical part of your visual acuity, but for years, doctors didn’t measure it during routine eye exams.

 That changed in 1988 when British researchers developed a quick test to measure visual acuity.
 The test was named after them, and it’s now considered the gold standard in contrast sensitivity measurement.

-During a Pelli-Robson test, you'll look at letters printed in black ink on a white screen.
+During a Pelli-Robson test, you will look at letters printed in black ink on a white screen.
 The ink will grow progressively lighter.
 Your score is a measurement of how faint the letters are before you can no longer read them.
-(Learn more)

-There's no need to prepare for this test, as it's noninvasive and over quickly.
+There is no need to prepare for this test, as it’s noninvasive and over quickly.
 But you will want to be as honest as you can, so your doctor has accurate information about your eye health.
-(Learn more)